Fig. 8.77. Capacitor: 1 – cooler hose No.1; 2 – cooler hose No.2; 3 – capacitor

 Remove the cooling fan.

-Remove oil cooler (models with automatic transmission).
+Remove the oil cooler (models with automatic transmission).

-Remove the radiator with the installed condenser.
+Remove the radiator with the condenser installed.

 Installation